abilian/books/uwsgi/chap-1-4.md

 ## Summary

 Integrating uWSGI with a web server is a critical step in deploying your web applications.
 By following the configuration steps outlined for Nginx, Apache, and other popular web servers or reverse proxies, you can set up a robust environment that efficiently handles web requests and serves your application to users.

-The next part will delve into advanced uWSGI configurations, exploring how to further optimize your application's performance and scalability.